Beyond the classroom

 Recent trips and visits include:

-• sports tours to South Africa, Arnhem, Glasgow, Barcelona, Austria and Canada
+• Sports tours to South Africa, Manchester, Jersey and Arnhem

-• geography field trips to Cerrig, our school’s centre in Wales, and the Lake District
+• Geography field trips to North Devon, Pembrokeshire and The Lake District

-• Duke Of Edinburgh training in the Chiltern Hills and Snowdonia
+• Duke Of Edinburgh training expeditions to The Peak District and Snowdonia

 500